 §346-152 Exclusions; exemptions. (a) Nothing in this part shall be construed to include:

-(1) A person caring for children related to the caregiver by blood, marriage, or adoption;
+(1) A person caring for children who is related to each child by blood, marriage, or adoption as:

 (2) A person, group of persons, or facility caring for a child less than six hours a week;

-(3) A kindergarten, school, or child care program licensed or certified by the department of education or the United States Department of Defense and located on federal property;
+(3) A kindergarten, school, or child care program licensed or certified by the department of education or the United States Department of Defense and located on federal property, or a classroom administered by the executive office on early learning pursuant to section 302L-7;

-(4) A program that provides exclusively for a specialized training or skill development for children, including but not limited to programs providing activities such as athletic sports, foreign language, the Hawaiian language, dance, drama, music, or martial arts;
+(4) A program that provides exclusively for a specialized training or skill development for children who are eligible pupils in grades kindergarten through twelve in public or private schools, including but not limited to programs providing activities including athletic sports, foreign language, the Hawaiian language, dance, drama, music, or martial arts;

 (5) A multiservice organization or community association, duly incorporated under the laws of the State, that operates for the purpose of promoting recreation, health, safety, or social group functions for eligible pupils in public and private schools through seventeen years of age;